Shrek the Halls: Home media

 Shrek the Halls was released on DVD in the United States on November 4, 2008.
-It grossed $15.9 million in home sales.
 Originally the special was available by itself, or in a bundle pack with Shrek the Third.
-The special was released on iTunes on November 2, 2008 and on Blu-ray and DVD on October 30, 2012, as part of compilation titled Dreamworks Holiday Classics.
-The special was re-released on DVD on October 1, 2013 along with Merry Madagascar, Kung Fu Panda Holiday, Dragons: Gift of the Night Fury, and The Croods.
+The special was released on iTunes on November 2, 2008, and on Blu-ray and DVD on October 30, 2012, as part of compilation titled Dreamworks Holiday Classics.
+The special was re-released on DVD on October 1, 2013, along with Merry Madagascar, Kung Fu Panda Holiday, Dragons: Gift of the Night Fury, and The Croods.
 DreamWorks Holiday Classics, available on Amazon, features Donkey's Caroling Christmas-tacular and does not feature Shrek the Halls.

 HarperFestival also published a picture book version of Shrek the Halls, authored by Catherine Hapka and illustrated by Michael Koelsch.
 Koelsch had previously illustrated a picture book for Shrek 2 in 2004.

 Music

 The score of the special was composed by Harry Gregson-Williams.
 The special, like the films, also features the following Pop culture and Christmas songs: